 Before loading the injector, it is recommended that you gently heat the ingredients while stirring well, and then let them cool.
 Once cool, pack the syringe barrel and inject your meat with your favorite marinade.

 Why choose to inject?

-Those new to injecting might wonder why to choose this method above the tried and tested options like marinating, salting, and brining.
+Those new to injecting might wonder why to choose this method above the tried and tested options like marinating, salting, and bringing.
 Of course, there is nothing wrong about using marinades, sauces, or rubs.
-My father loves to use a rub.
+My father loves to use a message.

 The all add flavor and taste to any kind of meat.
 Marinating is often the go-to flavoring method for most people, and while it’s good enough for most occasions, there are times when you need something more.
 I wish my father used a meat injector back in the day, but at least he does now.

 Meat injecting is not a household method yet, but professionals regularly use it.
 If you want to achieve professional-level quality and flavor for your meat right at home, injecting is the way to go.

 For a beginner in meat injection, there are three main reasons why this is a much better method than any other: